Skip to main content

 • RLC (Relación de Liquidación de Cotizaciones): Shows payment made and breakdown of monthly contributions, authenticated with an electronic fingerprint.

-Deadlines: Social Security filings and payments are due monthly, in the calendar month following their generation.
+Deadlines: Social Security filings and payments are due monthly, in the calendar month following the month to which the contributions relate.

 Government Requirements